m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 But even with a new setting, D&D's system is too closely wedded to a fantasy world.
 Combat relies on STR, DEX and CON in a way that is awkward to adapt to firearms.
 The magic and religion systems are an integral part of class balance, but don't fit well into other genres.

-With enough effort it can be done - D20 Babylon 5 is a great game.
+With enough effort it can be done - D20 Babylon 5 can be a great game.
+But by and large it's not worth it.
+I prefer to have stat systems that are less specific, more to do with character type than

 * Aside: small-scale minatures wargames